-The AANP has planned a week of topical discussions for nurses and healthcare administrators.
+The AANP has planned a week of topical discussions for Nurse Practitioner Week, including events for NPs and healthcare administrators.
 The group would like to see more professionals in the industry show their support for NPs, while educating the general public on the important role they have to play.
 It’s important for people to understand that NPs have substantial training and experience.
 Daily discussions this week include:

 - Monday, November 9 — NPs are working diligently to address social determinants of health and increase access to health care for patients nationwide.
 Share ways that NPs are uniquely positioned to reduce health care disparities.

 - Tuesday, November 10 — Help AANP celebrate the variety of roles NPs hold by sharing where you practice, teach, or lead.
 What patient population do you serve and in what setting?
 What inspired you to become an NP and what motivates you to continue partnering with patients to provide high-quality, compassionate health care year-round?

 - Wednesday, November 11 — This Veterans Day, we honor all veterans, including NPs and their patients, who are current or previous members of the U.S. uniformed services.
 It is an honor for NPs to care for our nation’s service members and their families.
 Join AANP in honoring veterans today.

 - Thursday, November 12 — NP Week is the ideal time to celebrate the high-quality health care NPs provide through more than 1 billion patient visits each year.
 With data-driven insights from 50 years of research studies, it’s clear why millions of Americans choose an NP as their partner in health.